Self-induced abortion: History

 In a letter to The New York Times, gynecologist Waldo L. Fielding wrote:

 The familiar symbol of illegal abortion is the infamous "coat hanger" — which may be the symbol, but is in no way a myth.
 In my years in New York, several women arrived with a hanger still in place.
 Whoever put it in – perhaps the patient herself – found it trapped in the cervix and could not remove it...However, not simply coat hangers were used.
 Almost any implement you can imagine had been and was used to start an abortion – darning needles, crochet hooks, cut-glass salt shakers, soda bottles, sometimes intact, sometimes with the top broken off.

 Charles Jewett wrote The Practice of Obstetrics in 1901.
 In it, he stated, "Oil of tansy and oil of rue are much relied on by the laity for the production of abortion, and almost every day one may read of fatal results attending their use.
 Oil of tansy in large doses is said to excite epileptiform convulsions; quite recently one of my colleagues met such a case in his practice."

 In the 1994 documentary Motherless: A Legacy of Loss from Illegal Abortion, Louis Gerstley, M.D., said that, in addition to knitting needles, some women would use the spokes of bicycle wheels or umbrellas.
 "Anything that was metal and long and thin would be used," he stated.
-He stated that a common complication from such a procedure was that the object would puncture through the uterus and injure the intestines, and the women would subsequently die from peritonitis and infection.
+He stated that a common complication from such a procedure was that the object would puncture through the uterus and injure the intestines, leading to subsequent death from peritonitis and infection.
 Later in the film, he mentioned that potassium permanganate tablets were sometimes used.
 The tablets were inserted into the vagina where they caused a chemical burn so intense that a hole may be left in the tissue.
 He claimed the tablets left the surrounding tissue in such a state that doctors trying to stitch up the wound couldn't do so because "the tissue was like trying to suture butter."
 Dr. Mildred Hanson also described the use of potassium permanganate tablets in the 2003 documentary Voices of Choice: Physicians Who Provided Abortions Before Roe v.
 Wade.
 She said, "the women would bleed like crazy because it would just eat big holes in the vagina."